adria0/voting/README.md

 Open http://localhost:1234 and open the browser's console to see the progress.

+## Compressing JSON data

+If you want to serialize and compress the JSON artifacts, feel free to check out the [json-compression](https://github.com/adriamb/voting/tree/json-compression/demo) branch

 ## Note:

 Before `circomlib` is updated, the following changes need to be applied on version `0.0.5`: